xTheBHox/15418-f18-nonogram/report/report.md

 In addition to having a memory model that maps well to solving nonograms, CUDA's computation model is also a good fit.
 A large number of threads (1024) can fit into a thread block, meaning each individual line solver can run in parallel even for larger puzzles, and they can all share the same block memory.

-Worth noting again is that a lot of these benefits exist for puzzles ranging from very small (10x10) to a few times larger than humans typically solve (400x400).
-As puzzles get larger they outgrow shared block memory into global memory, which incurs a performance penalty.
+Worth noting is that as puzzles get larger they outgrow shared block memory into global memory, which incurs a performance penalty.
 At a certain size the number of threads will exceed the maximum for a block as well.

 There were also some downsides to using CUDA that were discussed in the decision process.
 One is that its SIMD capabilities went unused, because the simple solvers running in parallel diverge too much.
 Another is that it would be difficult to test very large problem sizes because the Gates machines only have a single GPU each.